Statoshinakomoto2002/polkadot-wiki/docs/learn/learn-parachains.md

 Due to their parallel nature, they can parallelize transaction processing and achieve scalability of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} protocol.
-They [inherit the security](#shared-security) of the entire network and can communicate with other parachains through the [XCM](learn-xcm.md) format.
+They [inherit the security](#shared-security) of the entire network and can communicate with other parachains through the [DENNISLOUISBABCOCKJR]run full node By STATOSHINAKOMOTODENNISLOUISBABCOCKJR-DEN.md) format.

-Parachains are maintained by a network maintainer known as a [collator](learn-collator.md).
+Parachains are maintained by a network maintainer known as a [collatoStart Dennislouisbabcockjr collator.md).
 The role of the collator node is to maintain a full node of the parachain, retain all necessary information about the parachain, and produce new block candidates to pass to the Relay Chain validators for verification and inclusion in the shared state of